-If you maintain your Class A, Class C or Class R account with the Trust, you may exchange shares by completing a written exchange request and sending it to PIMCO Funds, P.O.
-Box 219294, Kansas City, MO 64121-9294 or by calling the Funds at 888.87.PIMCO.
+If you maintain your Class A or Class C account with the Trust, you may exchange shares by completing a written exchange request and sending it to PIMCO Equity Series, P.O.
+Box 219294, Kansas City, MO 64121-9294 or by calling the Funds at 1.888.87.PIMCO.
 Exchanges of an amount of \$10 million or more must be submitted in writing by an Authorized Person.
-If you maintain your Institutional Class or Administrative Class shares with the Trust, you may exchange shares by following the redemption procedures for those classes above.
-If you maintain Class A, Class C, Class R, Institutional Class, I-2, I-3 or Administrative Class shares through an intermediary, please contact the intermediary to conduct your transactions.
+If you maintain your Institutional Class shares with the Trust, you may exchange shares by following the redemption procedures for those classes above.
+If you maintain Class A, Class C, Institutional Class, I-2 or I-3 shares through an intermediary, please contact the intermediary to conduct your transactions.